vfadlan/blog/content/posts/avr/00-hello/index.md

 But an analog signal is slightly more complicated than that.
 There are some registers that you should take care of: DDRx, PORTx, PINx, ADMUX, ADCSRA.
 And, if you manage to start the ADC process, the output will be stored in two separate registers, ADCL and ADCH.
 They’re separated because ATMega328P have 10 bits ADC, while a register can only store up to 8 bits.

 ## First Project: Morse Code
-I have done some easy things that I have done with this thing.
+I have done some easy things with this low-level stuff.
 But I wouldn’t call them projects; exercise is the perfect description for that.

 My first project is to encode a string into visible and audible Morse code (LEDs and buzzer).
 The code and schematics are available on my repo, see below.
 You can watch it on YouTube if you want: